Seasonal Roles — Apply Below

 Core responsibilities are listed within the “Open Roles” section.

-The employer supplies a single hat or beanie, one shirt, and one jacket or sweater; employees are responsible for providing the remainder of their work clothes, including professional attire and appropriate closed-toe, non-slip shoes for their role.
+One hat, one shirt, and one jacket are provided.
+Employees are responsible for providing the remainder of their work clothes, including professional attire and appropriate closed-toe, non-slip shoes for their role.

 Yes, quiet hours, guest visitation rules, shared-bath etiquette, cleaning expectations for personal and shared spaces, and safety rules; violations may affect continued housing.